 Just Jack is about a boy who keeps moving house and changing schools.
 As a consequence, Jack develops Sherlock code.
 ‘Following Sherlock code means getting two or three “safe friends” as a buffer so you can disappear into the background‘.
 It had worked well so far – why should School Six be any different?

-Just Jack will be my next read-aloud text in Key Stage Two, but it would also work well as a Guided Reading text, or as a personal recommendation to a child who has moved house a lot.
+Just Jack will be my next read-aloud text in the junior years, but it would also work well as a Guided Reading text, or as a personal recommendation to a child who has moved house a lot.
 The story oozes empathy; the ending and the final illustration made me cry.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.